Dor-Ron/CSc-103/README.md

 # CSc-103
-A repo for CSc 103: Introduction to Computing for Majors, for the Fall 2016 semester at CCNY.
+A repo for CSc 103: Introduction to Computing for Majors, for the Spring 2016 semester at CCNY.